SmarDex-Ecosystem/usdn-contracts/script/README.md

 ## Functions clashes

-This utility checks that two contracts don't have common function selector.
+This utility checks that two contracts don't have a common function selector.
-We can specify a common base contract to filter wanted duplications.
+We can specify a common base contract to filter wanted duplications with the `-s` flag.

 It can be used like so: